Zenb0t/panela-server/README.md

 [![LinkedIn][linkedin-shield]][linkedin-url]
 # Panela's Backend

-This is the backend for the Panela project, where you can manage recipes and calculate their costs based on the ingredients.
+This is the backend for the Panela project, where you can manage recipes and (soon) calculate their costs based on the ingredients.

 ## About The Project